Hyungchan Cho

 My research focuses on two main streams:

-Before my Ph.D. journey, I worked as a fellow actuary at Korean Reinsurance Company for five years.
-I completed my B.S. in Mathematics and B.B.A. in Business Administration with a minor in Statistics from Korea University.
+Before my Ph.D. journey, I worked as an Actuarial Fellow at Korean Reinsurance Company for five years.
+I completed an M.S. in Computer Science and Engineering at the University of Michigan, and a B.S. in Mathematics and a B.B.A. in Business Administration (minor in Statistics) at Korea University.